ContainerSSH/ContainerSSH/README.md

 ## Building

-The project can be build using `go build`.
+The project can be build using `make build` or `make build-docker`.

 ## Running